cshen/tmux-floax/README.md

 ## Install 💻

+CS: 21 Oct 2024 23:37
+Change C-M-* keys to C-S-* , as I failed to figure out why Meta keys do not work on macOS

 Tmux version 3.3 or newer is required to use this plugin.

 Add this to your `.tmux.conf` and run `Ctrl-I` for TPM to install the plugin.